mlabonne/llm-course/README.md

 - **Fundamentals**: This includes understanding the structure of a neural network such as layers, weights, biases, activation functions (sigmoid, tanh, ReLU, etc.)
 - **Training and Optimization**: Familiarize yourself with backpropagation and different types of loss functions, like Mean Squared Error (MSE) and Cross-Entropy.
 Understand various optimization algorithms like Gradient Descent, Stochastic Gradient Descent, RMSprop, and Adam.
-- **Overfitting**: It's crucial to comprehend the concept of overfitting (where a model performs well on training data but poorly on unseen data) and various regularization techniques to prevent it.
-Techniques include dropout, L1/L2 regularization, early stopping, and data augmentation.
+- **Overfitting**: Understand the concept of overfitting (where a model performs well on training data but poorly on unseen data) and learn various regularization techniques (dropout, L1/L2 regularization, early stopping, data augmentation) to prevent it.
 - **Implement a Multilayer Perceptron (MLP)**: Build an MLP, also known as a fully connected network, using PyTorch.

 📚 Resources: